dora-rs/dora-hardware/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Description of the hardware - What task does it do?
+Which hardware is supported?
 What is the main advantage or feature of this hardware?

 ### Installation